Objectives of the service

 Users and their needs

-The SyriUS user communities include: hydrographic offices, navies, offshore industries, port authorities, dredging and marine engineering firms, land and marine-based mapping institutes, environmental agencies, policy makers, marine nature management, fishers, aquaculture industries, fresh water reservoir management, and scientists.
+The SyriUS user communities include hydrographic offices, navies, offshore industries, port authorities, dredging and marine engineering firms, land and marine-based mapping institutes, environmental agencies, policy makers, marine nature management, fisheries, fresh-water reservoir management, and scientists.

 - spatial needs: high resolution mapping